redkitex/Game-Of-Life/README.md

 ![Screenshot 2025-04-02 131641](https://github.com/user-attachments/assets/302af03e-1a24-4469-b9d1-3b36c40ae0fe)

 ...but it can be adjusted to take a seed and run it instead.
-Some seeds included here are the beacon, glider, toad, pulsar, and Gospar glider gun.
+Some seeds included here are the beacon, glider, toad, pulsar, and Gosper glider gun.